sapcc/maia/README.md

 The service is configured using a TOML configuration file that is usually located in `etc/maia/maia.conf`.
 This file contains settings for the connection to Prometheus, the integration with OpenStack identity and technical configuration like the bind-address of the server process.
+You can always override the entries of this file using command line parameters.

 Use the example in the `etc` folder of this repo to get started.